Abstract

 (1) The constructed finite element (FE) models of FGCST are of good accuracy with simulation results, namely crushing force versus displacement and final deformation modes, basically consistent with that of experiments.
 Therefore, the subsequent crashworthiness comparison and multi-objective optimization for FGCST based on FE models are reasonable and credible.

 (2) Compared with conventional CST and SST, the novel FGCST demonstrates relative merits on crashworthiness.
-In particular, the FGCST with arc-shape (
+In particular, the FGCST with arc-shape (n < 1) exhibits better crashworthiness with lower PCF and similar SEA, demonstrating good potential as superior candidates for energy absorbers.

 (3) According to parameter study, both the EA and PCF under any specific crushing loading angle approximately decrease with increasing Δ